Blessings to you all, and thank you for reading.

 “The number you have dialled is currently out of service.”

 Evan slammed down the receiver, “Jake, have you seen anyone new here?
 Anyone acting—different?”

 Evan clenched his jaw.
-You have no idea.

 “I’m going to go look for him!”
 Evan said, running out of the building.
 You better be alright Aleksei, he threatened.